we-boot/designworkplan-led-wall/README.md

 # DesignWorkPlan LED Wall

-A LED wall created using Arduino and WS2811 led array.
+A LED wall created using Arduino and WS2811 LED array.

 ## Build & Upload